aaronfang/RunPod_Notes/notes/stable_Diffusion_webui_Automatic1111_Setup_RunPod.md

 2. Community Cloud search for a 24GB VRAM GPU such as RTX 3090
 3. Deploy a new pod and wait for it to be ready to connect
 4. hit connect button and select "connect to Jupiter Lab".
 (Share the link by RMB on the link and copy link address)
-5. change the "relauncher.py" inside the "stable-diffusion-webui" folder to the following:
-    replace:
-    ```python
-    while True:
-    ```
-    with:
-    ```python
-    while (n<1):
-    ```
-6. save the file and restart the pod. (sometime you need to reconnect the pod again)
-7. run the auto_deploy.py file in the root folder of the pod. it will help you to setup models, lora, extensions, esrgans, etc. make sure you are in the root folder of the pod. (you can upload the file to the root folder by drag and drop)
+5. run the auto_deploy.py file in the root folder of the pod. it will help you to setup models, lora, extensions, esrgans, etc. make sure you are in the root folder of the pod. (you can upload the file to the root folder by drag and drop)
     ```bash
      python auto_deploy.py
     ```
+6. save the file and restart the pod. (sometime you need to reconnect the pod again)
 7. go to /workspace/, upload install1.sh and install2.sh, by drag and drop them to the folder
 8. open a terminal and run the following commands:
     ```bash